Cylinder Compression Test

 Faulty head gasket: A faulty or blown head gasket leaks compression between two adjacent cylinders.
 When all the other cylinders are within specifications, and two cylinders next to each other on the same bank are low, suspect a faulty head gasket.

 Carbon buildup: Carbon buildup on the top of a piston increases compression readings.
-It can be seen with a probe inserted into the cylinder.
+Insert a borescope into the cylinder to view excessive buildup.